Offered in: Chicago

 Punctual attendance at all classes and rehearsals is an important element of the discipline needed for a career in the performing arts and is an important sign of respect for instructors, directors, colleagues, and oneself.

 In the Theatre Conservatory, for classes that meet once a week, a student’s final grade will be lowered by one-half letter for every absence after one.
-For classes that meet twice a week, a student’s final grade will be lowered by one-half letter for every absence after two.
+A student’s final grade will be lowered by one-half letter for every absence after two for classes that meet twice a week.
 In both cases, two instances of tardiness are the equivalent of one absence.

-Beyond these generic guidelines, any instructor may implement additional attendance policies, which will be published in the class syllabus.
+Beyond these generic guidelines, any instructor may implement additional attendance policies, published in the class syllabus.

 Successful completion of coursework and degree programs in the Theatre Conservatory requires that a student is in good psychological and physical health and has the stamina required to participate safely.

 The conservatory recommends that students undergo regular medical checkups and report any preexisting vocal, physical, or psychological conditions that might affect their work to the appropriate Theatre faculty member.

 Because of the specialized nature of the work involved in theatre training, a general physical examination might not be sufficient to detect conditions such as vocal or orthopedic pathologies.
-When deemed necessary by a faculty member, students will be required to consult a specialist of the student’s choice, in order to ensure that participation in coursework or rehearsals will not compromise the student’s health.
+When deemed necessary by a faculty member, students will be required to consult a specialist of the student’s choice to ensure that participation in coursework or rehearsals will not compromise the student’s health.
 In cases where such a recommendation is made, a faculty member has the option of requiring documentation from a medical professional verifying that continued participation in training work in the conservatory is not contraindicated before the student will be allowed to re-enter the class or rehearsal.